Por que passar tempo ao ar livre pode melhorar sua saúde

 Lee Chambers, a wellbeing consultant says that spending time outdoors is a full sensory experience, which anchors us in the present moment.
 It helps us to feel connected, grounded and a part of something much bigger than ourselves.

 "You get the benefits of sunlight, honouring our circadian rhythm and stimulating serotonin secretion," he explains.
-"Being outdoors, you are likely to be moving, which has the ability to elevate your mood.
+"Being outdoors, you are likely to be moving, which has the ability to elevate your humor.
 You are also likely to be interacting with a natural environment and not bombarded with stimulation, which can lower your cortisol levels and give you pleasant biophilic patterns and colours to focus on."

 Why is being outdoors so good for us?